 The first Gutenberg Bible in America

 - built in 2004

 The Library of Congress, Washington, DC - the largest library in the world

-Scott in his library; model railroading section begun 1959, politics section begun 1962, fiction section begun 1965, sciences section begun 1969; other sections followed.
+Scott in his library; model railroading and railroading sections begun 1959, politics section begun 1962, fiction section begun 1965, sciences section begun 1969; other sections followed, including philosophy, history, mathematics, aviation, automobiles and motorcycles, humor, photography, the arts, languages, writing and speaking, business and economics, quality management and improvement, project management, information technology, and more.
 Resides at its current location since November of 2000.

 A revolutionary new book by author Scott Crosby

 Buy the Kindle version here